2006 Lebanon War

-The conflict was precipitated by the 2006 Hezbollah cross-border raid.
-On 12 July 2006, Hezbollah fighters fired rockets at Israeli border towns as a diversion for an anti-tank missile attack on two armored Humvees patrolling the Israeli side of the border fence.
-The ambush left three soldiers dead.
-Two Israeli soldiers were abducted and taken by Hezbollah to Lebanon.
-Five more were killed in Lebanon, in a failed rescue attempt.
-Hezbollah demanded the release of Lebanese prisoners held by Israel in exchange for the release of the abducted soldiers.
-Israel refused and responded with airstrikes and artillery fire on targets in Lebanon.
-Israel attacked both Hezbollah military targets and Lebanese civilian infrastructure, including Beirut's Rafic Hariri International Airport.
-The IDF launched a ground invasion of Southern Lebanon.
-Israel also imposed an air and naval blockade.
+After Israel's withdrawal from southern Lebanon in 2000, Hezbollah aimed for the release of Lebanese citizens held in Israeli prisons.
+On 12 July 2006, Hezbollah ambushed Israeli soldiers on the border, killing three and capturing two; a further five were killed during a failed Israeli rescue attempt.
+Hezbollah demanded an exchange of prisoners with Israel.
+Israel launched airstrikes and artillery fire on targets in Lebanon, attacking both Hezbollah military targets and Lebanese civilian infrastructure, including Beirut's Rafic Hariri International Airport.
+Israel launched a ground invasion of Southern Lebanon and imposed an air-and-naval blockade on the country.
 Hezbollah then launched more rockets into northern Israel and engaged the IDF in guerrilla warfare from hardened positions.
+According to Israeli sources, Hezbollah fired close to 4,000 rockets and missiles at Israel from their arsenal of around 15,000 held before the war.

+On 11 August 2006, the United Nations Security Council unanimously approved United Nations Security Council Resolution 1701 (UNSCR 1701) in an effort to end the hostilities, which called for disarmament of Hezbollah, Israeli withdrawal from Lebanon, and for the deployment of the Lebanese Armed Forces and an enlarged United Nations Interim Force in Lebanon (UNIFIL) in the south.
+The Lebanese Army began deploying in Southern Lebanon on 17 August and the blockade was lifted on 8 September.
+On 1 October, most Israeli troops withdrew from Lebanon, although the last of the troops continued to occupy the border-straddling village of Ghajar.

+Both Hezbollah and the Israeli government claimed victory, while the Winograd Commission deemed the war a missed opportunity for Israel as it did not lead to disarmament of Hezbollah.
 The conflict is believed to have killed between 1,191 and 1,300 Lebanese people, and 165 Israelis.
 It severely damaged Lebanese civil infrastructure, and displaced approximately one million Lebanese and 300,000–500,000 Israelis.

-On 11 August 2006, the United Nations Security Council unanimously approved United Nations Security Council Resolution 1701 (UNSCR 1701) in an effort to end the hostilities.
-The resolution, which was approved by both the Lebanese and Israeli governments the following days, called for disarmament of Hezbollah, for withdrawal of the IDF from Lebanon, and for the deployment of the Lebanese Armed Forces and an enlarged United Nations Interim Force in Lebanon (UNIFIL) in the south.
-UNIFIL was given an expanded mandate, including the ability to use force to ensure that their area of operations was not used for hostile activities, and to resist attempts by force to prevent them from discharging their duties.
-The Lebanese Army began deploying in Southern Lebanon on 17 August 2006.
-The blockade was lifted on 8 September 2006.
-On 1 October 2006, most Israeli troops withdrew from Lebanon, although the last of the troops continued to occupy the border-straddling village of Ghajar.
-In the time since the enactment of UNSCR 1701 both the Lebanese government and UNIFIL have stated that they will not disarm Hezbollah.
 The remains of the two captured soldiers, whose fates were unknown, were returned to Israel on 16 July 2008 as part of a prisoner exchange.

+Etymology

+The war is known in Lebanon as the July War (حرب تموز, Ḥarb Tammūz) and in Israel as the Second Lebanon War (מלחמת לבנון השנייה, Milhemet Levanon HaShniya).
+The war is also known as the Israel–Hezbollah War of 2006.